 Where will Wall Street take you? thenypost.files.wordpress.com

 Those on the buy side have large pools of capital and tap into their own resources to make investments.
-Money is made when researched investments payoff.
+Money is made when researched investments pay off.
 For example, a private firm or a retail conglomerate finds a trending or unique company.
-The investors invest in or purchase the small indie company.
-The indie company does exceptionally well and the investors profit substantially.
-Spotify, Facebook or L'Oreal purchasing Essie are good real world examples.
+The investors invest in or purchase a small indie company.
+The indie company does exceptionally well, and the investors profit substantially.
+Spotify, Facebook, or L'Oreal purchasing Essie are good real world examples.

 Where all the action happens www.yesmagazine.org

 As an analyst on the buy side, your findings are kept as secrets within the company, since research determines acquisitions and investments.
 Secrecy is essential to identifying underpriced assets or opportunities in the marketplace.
 You do not want another firm to beat you to the punch.
 A buy side analyst tends to make more money with a relatively less workload than those on the sell side.
 However, deeper analyzing and risk taking is required, therefore, more mental work.
 A switch from sell side to buy side is more common than buy to sell.

 Buy side will use sell side generated reports as the foundation of their research and use prices set by the other side to make investments decisions.
 Sell side is often viewed as providing services for the buy side.

 The sell side of finance is made of investment banking, commercial banking, stockbrokers, market makers, and corporations.
 Sell side includes the Bond Market, Foreign Exchange, and Stock Market.
 An analyst on the sell side is focusing on stock prices, company, and industry performance and financial analyst and trends.
 Their findings are often public and used in journalistic reports.
 Since market prices can change instantly, an analyst has little downtime and needs full focus.